velartrill/velartrill.github.io/orig/spirals/turncoats/broken-wings.md

 "Okay.
 She's all yours, Mistress Aster."

 Dove and Iris sit in silence on one side of the bed while Aster busies herself about her work on the other, regaling Falcon with stories and jokes to keep her distracted.
-The duchess and the commissar exchange awkward glances here and there.
+The Lunarch and the commissar exchange awkward glances here and there.
 Falcon keeps a firm hold of Iris' hand.

 "Alright, now.
 All finished, young lady."
 Aster smiles encouragingly at the girl as she finishes the last stitch.
 "Let's get you bandaged up and you can hop right back in the saddle, eh?"